alicewang453/module2/README.md

 3. Connect TTGO T1 board to laptop via USB-C to USB-C cable.
 Set up Arduino IDE by selecting “TTGO T1” for board and the correct USB-C port.
 4. Develop program in Arduino IDE that read in the serial input from the button and potentiometer.
 Ensure you've written the correct pins numbers.
 Program found in repo.
 5. Upload code to device.
 6. Develop game program in Python using Pygame library.
 Ensure you establish a serial connection with the correct USB-C port (same port from step 3).
-Code: `ser = serial.Serial('/dev/cu.usbserial-56230075411', 115200, timeout=1)` Program found in repo.
+Example code: ```ser = serial.Serial('/dev/cu.usbserial-56230075411', 115200, timeout=1)``` Program found in repo.
 7.